dfarid479/danielfarid.github.io/_posts/2024-10-02-meshtastic.md

 <h2 class="section-heading"> Testing Process </h2>

 <p> My theory going into this process was that content-based artifacts would be extremely limited on Full Filesystem extractions and virtually nonexistent on Logical extractions.
-Your cellphone communicates via Bluetooth with the mesh network node which transits the data via LoRa.
+Your cellphone communicates via Bluetooth with the mesh network node which transmits the data via LoRa.
 I assumed that if available the SQL database on the handheld device would have no reason to store historically irrelevant content.
 Think “walkie-textie”. </p>

 <p> I utilized an Apple iPhone 14 Pro, an Apple iPhone XR, and a Samsung SM-S134DL.
 I chose these devices better to understand the application's workings across Android and iOS.
 I performed the testing over a week while traveling for training so the location data would be easily visible during analysis.</p>